Ilayyos/corsy/README.md

 ##### Custom HTTP headers
 `python3 corsy.py -u https://example.com --headers "User-Agent: GoogleBot\nCookie: SESSION=Hacked"`

+Running `--headers` without a value opens your editor for interactive entry.
+The program uses the `EDITOR` environment variable or defaults to `nano`.

 ##### Skip printing tips
 `-q` can be used to skip printing of `description`, `severity`, `exploitation` fields in the output.